AriPerkkio/vitest/docs/config/index.md

 - **Type:** `number | string`

-Maximum number or percentage of workers to run tests in. `poolOptions.{threads,vmThreads}.maxThreads`/`poolOptions.forks.maxForks` has higher priority.
+Maximum number or percentage of workers to run tests in.

 ### testTimeout